 Before you begin, you’ll need three things other than your Google Analytics account.
 They are as follows:

 The next step is to install the add-on so that it can link to your Analytics data.
-Then, set the basic parameters for your report, such as the title, the account information, metrics and dimensions.
+Then, set the basic parameters for your reports, such as the title, the account information, metrics, and dimensions.
 Creating summaries and scheduling may not be compulsory, but they make everything easier.